lukerhoyer/davinci_motors/README.md

-This is a Ruby on Rails application I developed as part of the {Building the Toolbelt of a Junior Ruby on Rails Engineer}[http://www.davincicoders.com/programs#level_2] class I took in the Spring of 2016.
+This is a Ruby on Rails application I developed as part of the {Building the Toolbelt of a Junior Ruby on Rails Engineer}[http://www.davincicoders.com/programs#level_2] class I took in the Summer of 2016.

 Features: